luxonis/depthai-hardware/docs/source/pages/device_availability_and_eol.rst

 new customers move to the newest products constantly.
 And only customers who need **exactly** the same model (in every way) continue to buy the older models, which allow us to never EOL anything.

+Wind down of Intel's RealSense
+******************************

+In August of 2021, Intel decided to "wind down" its RealSense products, which means the development of product will eventually be stopped.
+We want to reassure that this has no effect on our Movidius products, since that is a different group from RealSense.
+Furthermore, the Movidius team has gotten integrated into some huge areas silently, which has resulted in it having guaranteed production for quite a while.
+This way, we can guarantee the availability of our devices through 2028 and likely well past that.
+More information about this topic `here <https://discuss.luxonis.com/d/293-intel-winding-down-realsense/6>`__.

 Conclusion
 **********

-This system has worked extremely well for Mini Circuits for decades and so far great for us as well.
-This is why we plan to have availability of OAK-D (and all models) indefinitely.
+Never "EOL-ing" anything has worked extremely well for Mini Circuits for decades and so far great for us as well.
+This is why we plan to have availability of all our devices indefinitely.

 .. include::  /pages/includes/footer-short.rst